olliechick/post-photo-to-instagram/README.md

 In the examples given, there is an image at https://olliechick.co.nz/ig_media/image1.jpg, which will be posted with the caption "My caption".

+#### Sentry

+If you have connected [Sentry](https://docs.sentry.io/) to the application, this will receive any exceptions raised.
+The environment variable `SENTRY_DSN` should be set to the DSN provided by Sentry.

 ### Running

 When run, the program will post a random photo from those listed in the CSV file.